qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 Number Formatting
 -----------------

-A numeric formatter allows for formatting a numeric value for display, using a variety of different formatting techniques (e.g. as scientific notation, currency values, percentage values, etc).
-This can be used for example when setting text in a layout scale bar or fixed table...
+Numeric formatters allow formatting of numeric values for display, using a variety of different formatting techniques (for instance scientific notation, currency values, percentage values, etc).
+One use of this is to set text in a layout scale bar or fixed table.

 Different categories of formats are supported.
 For most of them, you can set part or all of the following numeric options: